Skip to content

 Run it with sensible defaults

 Using monthly subscription cost of 20, hours saved per week of 5, effective hourly rate of 50, the calculation works out to 1,062.50.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Subscription Cost, Hours Saved per Week, and Effective Hourly Rate — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works